 Change the bandage or sock every day to assess the state of the healing process and to keep the area clean.
 Remove the bandage and bathe the dog’s paw in warm water.

 Check the paw for the following signs of infection:

 - Swelling of the toe

 - Bleeding that may or may not be mixed with pus

 If you see signs of infection, take your dog to the vet immediately.
 The vet will most likely prescribe antibiotics to clear up the infection.
 If the wound is healing as it should, place a new bandage or sock on the paw.
 If your dog is wearing an E collar, after two or three days, the wound should be healed to a degree that your dog will not lick it and the E collar can be removed.
 (Remember to follow your vet’s instructions — exactly.)

 Treating a Broken Dew Claw on a Dog

 Broken dew claw treatment varies slightly, as your vet may recommend removal of both of the dew claws completely if injury occurs to one.

-This is a common procedure performed on several different breeds of dogs.
+This is a common procedure performed by vets on several different breeds of dogs.
 After healing, your dog will be able to run and walk just as before.

 Has your dog experienced a torn dog nail or broken dew claw?
 Tell me your thoughts in the comments section below.
 You might also want to check out my previous post on why a dog might be biting its paws.
 If you enjoyed this article, you’ll love Pets Adviser’s popular email newsletter.
 It’s free to sign up, and you’ll also be among the first to get alerts about major pet food recalls: Learn more here.